san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [evaluation harness](terms/evaluation-harness.md) — Automated pipeline that replays tasks, scores outputs, and reports regressions for AI systems.
 - [f1 score](terms/f1-score.md) — Harmonic mean of precision and recall, balancing false positives and false negatives.
 - [fairness metrics](terms/fairness-metrics.md) — Quantitative measures that evaluate whether model performance is equitable across groups.
+- [feature engineering](terms/feature-engineering.md) — Transforming raw data into model-ready features that improve signal, fairness, and maintainability.
 - [function calling](terms/function-calling.md) — LLM capability that lets prompts invoke predefined functions and return structured arguments.
+- [generalization](terms/generalization.md) — Model's ability to sustain performance on unseen data rather than memorising the training set.
 - [generative ai](terms/generative-ai.md) — Family of models that produce new content—text, images, code—rather than only making predictions.
+- [gradient descent](terms/gradient-descent.md) — Iterative optimization algorithm that updates model parameters in the direction of the negative gradient to minimize a loss function.
 - [greedy decoding](terms/greedy-decoding.md) — Strategy that selects the highest-probability token at each step, producing deterministic outputs.
 - [guardrail policy](terms/guardrail-policy.md) — Documented rules and prompts that define allowed, blocked, and escalated behaviors for AI systems.
 - [guardrails](terms/guardrails.md) — Controls that constrain model behavior to comply with safety, legal, or brand requirements.